Opal CLI

 OSX

-To install the Opal CLI using Homebrew:
+Alternatively, install the Opal CLI using Homebrew:

 brew install opalsecurity/brew/opal-security

-To upgrade the CLI, use:
+To upgrade the CLI using Homebrew:

 brew update